informalsystems/cosmos-sdk/x/staking/README.md

 * otherwise, if the `sourceValidator.Status` is not `Bonded`, and the `destinationValidator` is `Bonded`, transfer the newly delegated tokens from the `NotBondedPool` to the `BondedPool` `ModuleAccount`
 * record the token amount in an new entry in the relevant `Redelegation`
-* decrement the source validator's `LiquidShares`
-* increment destination validator's `LiquidShares`
+* if the delegator is a liquid staking provider, decrement the source validator's `LiquidShares` increment destination validator's `LiquidShares`

 From when a redelegation begins until it completes, the delegator is in a state of "pseudo-unbonding", and can still be slashed for infractions that occurred before the redelegation began.